openaps/docs/docs/docs/Gear Up/edison.md

 For this setup, you want a Raspberry Pi Zero WH.
 (The "H" means it has Header pins).
 (Also, a regular Raspberry Pi 3 model B works fine.)

 ### RFM69HCW
-You can buy this board e.g. here: https://www.adafruit.com/product/3070), but you can really buy it whereever you want.
+You can buy this board e.g. [here](https://www.adafruit.com/product/3070), but you can really buy it wherever you want.
 These boards are, like the RPi Zero, very common.
 Just make sure you get the right frequency.
 868/915 MHz is correct.
 All others are wrong.

 ### Breadboard
 Any breadboard will do, no special requirements.